 Understanding your borrowing capacity

-To know how much you can safely borrow, you have to understand the concept of borrowing capacity.
-Basically, banks and lenders use this factor in determining how much an individual can actually borrow.
+To know how much you can safely borrow, you need to understand the concept of borrowing capacity.
+Banks and lenders use this factor when determining how much an individual can actually borrow.

-Raj Ladher, home loan specialist at Your Mortgage Broker, said there are multiple factors that can affect your borrowing capacity but your income is a crucial part of this.
+While there are multiple factors that can affect your borrowing capacity, your income is a crucial part of this.

 Other factors that will affect your borrowing capacity include the mortgage term (or how long you are planning to pay for your loan), your age at application, and your retirement age.